We have a list of the best apps like Android Auto for those whose car or phone isn’t compatible, or for the ones looking for great alternatives.

 - Weather updates for your current location or selected alternatives;

 - Integrated music plugins for Pandora, Spotify, Google Music, Web Radio, and Local Music (which is stored on your phone).

 This is a great choice for music lovers with many options available.
 You will need a premium account for Spotify and the Google Music plug-in is only for purchased or uploaded songs via Music Manager.

 There is a free 30-day trial, after which you have the option to upgrade for a reasonable cost.

 Why only 3 apps like Android Auto?

 There are definitely more that we are going to discuss.
 But we felt it was important to list these three apps as an Android Auto alternative because they allow you to do everything from making phone calls, sending messages, listening to music, and navigating.

 Car Dashdroid, AutoMate, and DaslinQ is considered to be the whole package.

 There is no need for introductions when it comes to Spotify.
 You can pair Spotify with your car using Bluetooth and then use a number of voice commands to select and lay songs or choose your playlists.

 Pandora may not have gained such fame but it is providing competition.
-As well as all of the latest songs, there are more than 1,400 podcasts and Pandora Premium lets you access your favorite radio station too.
+As well to all of the latest songs, there are more than 1,400 podcasts and Pandora Premium lets you access your favorite radio station too.
 Voice commands now allow you to search, pause, skip, change the volume and give songs a thumbs up.